novius/laravel-translation-loader/README.md

 ## Licence

-This package is under [GNU Affero General Public License v3](http://www.gnu.org/licenses/agpl-3.0.html) or (at your option) any later version.
+This package is under MIT Licence.